The CSS Box Model explained

 CSS provides several ways to create different kinds of box elements.
 First, you can use padding to add extra space to the elements.
 The best way to use this technique is to separate elements with different contents.
 For example, padding is often used to create a clear space between a page’s background and an element’s content.
 It’s also helpful in separating content and images.
 But it’s important to note that padding is only one part of the box model.

 When using CSS, use the correct box size for each element.
-There are four basic sizes of boxes that can be used on a web page.
+Four basic sizes of boxes can be used on a web page.
 The box width depends on the page’s content and the element’s size.
 You can set the width of a block element by using the width and height properties.

 The first element in a box has a bottom and top border.
 Therefore, the margins of the second line are the same as the top and bottom margins of the first line.
 This means that the top and bottom margins of the second element will be adjacent to the bottom and right margins of the first box.